markziemann/dee2/notes/singularity_walkthrough.md

 singularityware/docker2singularity \
 mziemann/tallyup
 ```
-You'll see that there's a new .img file in the current working directory

-Now time to make some modifications as singularity is designed to be run by non-root user as compared to docker.
+You'll see that there's a new .img file in the current working directory.
+Now need to make some modifications as singularity is designed to be run by non-root user as compared to docker.

 ```
 mkdir tmp